wcfrobert/ezweld/README.md

   <img src="https://github.com/wcfrobert/ezweld/blob/master/doc/weld_properties.png?raw=true" alt="demo" style="width: 60%;" />
 </div>

-One notable drawback of treating welds as lines is that having one dimension less gets kind of confusing when weld groups have welds with variable thicknesses.
+One notable drawback of treating welds as lines is that it gets kind of confusing when weld groups have welds with variable thicknesses.
 Where variable weld thicknesses are defined, EZweld calculates an "effective" length proportional to the minimum thickness within the group.

 $$L_{effective} = \frac{t}{t_{min}} \times L_i$$

-This modified length is then used to calculate the geometric properties with one dimension less.
+This modified length is then used to calculate the "one dimension less" geometric properties.

 $$x_{cg} = \frac{\sum x_i L_i}{\sum L}$$